-Defining the married couple as a single tax unit under the federal individual income tax conflicts with the principle of marriage neutrality.
+Defining the married couple as a single tax unit, as does the current federal individual income tax, conflicts with the principle of marriage neutrality.
 Marriage neutrality means that the tax system should not influence the choice of individuals with regard to their marital status.
-However, under the current federal income tax system, some married couples pay more income tax than they would as two unmarried singles (a marriage tax penalty) while other married couples pay less income tax than they would as two unmarried singles (a marriage neutrality conflicts with two other concepts of equity: progressivity and equal taxation of couples with equal incomes.
+However, under the current federal income tax system, some married couples pay more income tax than they would as two unmarried singles (a marriage tax penalty) while other married couples pay less income tax than they would as two unmarried singles (a marriage tax penalty) while other married couples pay less income tax than they would as two unmarried singles (a marriage tax bonus).
+A marriage-neutral income tax is an elusive goal.
+Marriage neutrality conflicts with two other concepts of equity: progressivity and equal taxation of couples with equal incomes.
 Regardless of how these three concepts of equity are juggled, an income tax can achieve any two of these goals but cannot simultaneously achieve all three.